 The key to bringing a beard to an interview is to keep it well-maintained.
 Good hygiene and grooming habits are important to making an awesome first impression.

-Here are some tips to keep in mind when interviewing with a beard or facial hair:
+Here are 6 tips to keep in mind when interviewing with a beard or facial hair:

 - Keep it maintained